-Ben Tatlow is a man of many talents, he is the mind behind well-known projects such as Antarctic Wastelands, Salt of the Sound and Narrow Skies, all of them have secured him a valuable space in the heart of deep music lovers.
+Ben Tatlow is a man of many talents; he is the mind behind well-known projects such as Antarctic Wastelands, Salt of the Sound and Narrow Skies, all of them have secured him a valuable space in the heart of deep music lovers.
 Ben’s new album titled “Mysteries” has been released under his ambient music moniker Antarctic Wastelands.
-Inspired by the darker sides of nature; this exquisite album ventures into the mysterious, atmospheric, yet hopeful sonic territory.
-Featuring his trademark washed-out organic synths and deeply textured soundscapes, Mysteries is a seven-tracker album full of wonder, nostalgia and emotion; It’s without any doubt one of those few special records which truly evoke meaningful feelings from the soul.
+Inspired by nature’s darker sides, this exquisite album ventures into the mysterious, atmospheric, yet hopeful sonic territory.
+Featuring his trademark washed-out organic synths and deeply textured soundscapes, Mysteries is a seven-tracker album full of wonder, nostalgia and emotion; It’s undoubtedly one of those few special records which truly evoke meaningful feelings from the soul.
 We had a chat with Ben regarding Mysteries, his early influences as well as other production challenges and thoughts…

 “Location is really important to me, and as such grounding the musical inspiration in the context of my physical environment has always come quite naturally.
 Each album I’ve written is almost a homage to the place where I am living, or a specific location that I have visited”

 Your new album Mysteries is coming.
 What can you tell us about the concept behind it?
 What does it mean to you?